The Drug-Free Schools and Communities Act

 Bethany Lutheran College is committed to preventing alcohol abuse and unlawful possession, use, and distribution of alcoholic beverages and drugs.
 Violations of Bethany Lutheran College’s standards of conduct concerning drugs and alcohol include, but are not limited to:

-- Possession, use, or being in the presence of alcohol on campus by any student or guest.
+- PPossession, use, distribution, manufacture, sale, or being in the presence of alcoholic beverages on campus or at any College-sanctioned event by any student or guest.

-- Illegal use, possession, distribution, or sale of alcohol off campus by any student.
+- Illegal use, possession, distribution, or sale of alcoholic beverages off campus by any student.

 - Intoxication of any student on or off campus.